ArthurSonzogni/FTXUI/doc/getting-started.md

 # Adding Interactivity (Component)

 To handle user input and create a dynamic application, use the `Component` module and the `App` class.
+Components manage their own state and can be composed using containers.

 ```cpp
 #include <ftxui/component/component.hpp>